-After 4-year-old girl dies in river, expert warns of cold water risk
+What is cold water shock?
+Experts warn of risk and how to stay safe

 “Until we had to live with losing Cam, we had never heard of cold water shock,” Gosling told TODAY, via email.
 “It’s a subject that’s not spoken about enough.”

 In the U.S., there's an average of more than 3,500 unintentional drowning deaths each year, according to the Centers for Disease Control and Prevention.
-While cold water shock deaths are relatively rare, Newman, believes a number of unexplained natural water drownings in the U.S. could be linked to the condition.
+Newman believes a number of unexplained natural water drownings in the U.S. could be linked to the condition.
 He's seen enough of them over the course of his 10-year career with the Coast Guard to speak out about the risk.

 Cold water shock can happen fast.